FredericDesgreniers/solid-google-tag-manager/README.md

 A simple library to load the google tag manager script into your solid-start application to enable tracking and analytics.

+See this note on how to use it: https://frde.me/notes/solid-start-google-tag-manager

 # Install

 ```shell